 - Great photos of places they’ve been or would like to go to

-Write in a conversational tone – When you write your post, consider your audience.
+- Write in a conversational tone When you write your post, consider your audience.
 Use words that they are likely to use in a conversation.
-If your audience is realtors for your real estate photography business, for example, you’ll want to avoid slang and write in a professional tone that’s still conversational, not textbook.
-If you take portraits of teenagers, on the other hand, it’s okay to use things like “LOL” in your posts, but still use complete sentences.
+If your audience is realtors for your real estate photography business, for example, you’ll want to avoid slang and write in a professional tone that’s still conversational, not a textbook.
+If you take portraits of teenagers, on the other hand, it’s okay to use things like “LOL” in your posts, but still, use complete sentences.

-How Do I Get Photography Leads Using Social Media?
+How to Get Photography Leads Using Social Media?

 So, you’ve built a following and engaged your audience—what about the actual marketing?
 How do you get new leads using social media?
 You’ve already got a good start by building a relationship through social media; people are more likely to buy from a business they trust.
 But there are a few other things you can do to help you get more leads.

-Share great work – Treat your social media profile like a portfolio.
+- Share great work Treat your social media profile as a portfolio.
 Don’t share images that you wouldn’t put in a portfolio.
 By always sharing great work, you’ll build up a reputation you can use to get more leads.